Are you enjoying your benefits as an employee?

 Found in Article 95 of Book III, Chapter III of the Labor Code, you are entitled to service incentive leave of five days (with pay) a year.
 What does “with pay” means?
 You can take a vacation leave and you’ll still get paid during those days.

 Just note that you must file your leave ahead of time.
-Ask your HR Officer on how you can file for leave and the specific guideline your company has for these benefits.
-Take note that this benefit is not applicable to companies with less than 10 employees.
+Ask your HR Officer on how you can properly file for vacation leave and the specific guideline your company has for these benefits.
+However, this benefit is not applicable to companies with less than 10 employees.

-According to Republic Act No. 8187, or Paternity Leave Act of 1996, married fathers can have a seven-day paid leave if his legitimate spouse gives birth to their child.
-Just like the maternity leave, this is only applicable for the first four deliveries.
+According to Republic Act No. 8187, or Paternity Leave Act of 1996, married fathers can have a seven day leave if his legitimate spouse gives birth to their child.
+With the Expanded Maternity Leave Act, his wife or the mother of his child can give him seven days more of paternity leave.
+Just like the maternity leave, the paternity leave is only applicable for the first four deliveries.

-If you are a solo parent, you can have a parental leave for seven days every year as an additional benefit.
+If you are a solo parent, you can have parental leave for seven days every year as an additional benefit.
+You can take parental leaves when your kids are sick, when there are school activities that require your attendance or on graduation days.
 Parental leave is also a paid leave as mandated by Republic Act No. 8972.
+But you must present your Solo Parent ID to avail of this benefit.

 Meal and Rest Periods